 Thursday PM Forecast: cold front moving through tonight

-One more record high temperature occurred at Baton Rouge Metro Airport on Thursday, this time tying the 2018 mark of 84 degrees.
+One more record high temperature occurred at Baton Rouge Metro Airport on Thursday, this time ousting the 2018 mark of 85 degrees.
 A cold front will push through the area leading to a 25 degree drop in temperatures.

 Next 24 Hours: As a slow moving cold front sags south and east through the area, expect thicker clouds and scattered showers overnight.
 Once the boundary passes, winds will shift out of the north causing temperatures to steadily fall and end up near 50 degrees by dawn.
 Continued north winds and a persistent cloud deck will prevent much warming on Friday and high temperatures will likely stay in the mid to upper 50s.
 Showers may linger early Friday, but expect the area to dry during the afternoon.